BlackSubnet/bs-wg/README.md

 <div align="center">

   Need help?
 Have questions?
 Get in touch with the BlackSubnet team:
+  This project is still under development and there might be bugs.

   📧 **Email:** [support@blacksubnet.vip](mailto:support@blacksubnet.vip)
   🐛 **Issues:** [Report on GitHub](https://github.com/BlackSubnet/bs-wg/issues)